Last Updated December 6, 2024

 Journalists are always looking for sources and stories.

 Reach out, introduce yourself, and share your expertise.
 Don’t pitch nonstop.
-Instead, focus on building a relationship over time.
+Instead, focus on building a relationship with a journalist over time.

 When you’re known and trusted, journalists are more likely to cover your brand when the right story comes along.